-Blaine Adamson is just a regular guy, similar to you and me.
+Blaine Adamson is a regular American.

 Here’s his story.